 Travel to Washington, DC

-An employee traveling to Washington, DC to confer on legislative or appropriations issues shall inform the Texas Office of State-Federal Relations about the timing and purpose of the trip, and provide the office with the name of a person who may be contacted for additional information about the trip.
-A completed form, Report of State Agency Travel to Washington, DC (available on-line at the travel website) will meet this requirement when submitted prior to the trip.
+In addition, an employee traveling to Washington, DC to confer on legislative or appropriations issues shall inform the Texas Office of State-Federal Relations about the timing and purpose of the trip, and provide the office with the name of a person who may be contacted for additional information about the trip.
+A completed form, Report of State Agency Travel to Washington, DC will meet this requirement when submitted prior to the trip.

 Official university business travel to any foreign country other than Canada or Mexico requires advance written approval from the president of the university.
 To be considered for approval, foreign travel must be directly related to the university's mission and must require a duty that cannot be performed without the travel.